Obio-Akpor: Government

 Obio-Akpor is one of the 8 local government areas that formed the Rivers East senatorial district.
-It consists of 17 electoral wards administered by the Obio-Akpor Local Government Council.
-The council comprises the chairman who is the chief executive of the local government area, and other elected members who are referred to as councillors.
+It consists of 17 electoral wards administered by the Obio-Akpor City Council.
+The council comprises the mayor who is the chief executive of the city, and other elected members who are referred to as councillors.

-The chairman is normally elected, but can, under special circumstances, also be appointed.
-He or she has the duty to supervise the activities of the local government, and preside over all meetings of the council.
+The mayor is normally elected.
+However, under special circumstances, the mayor can be appointed.
+The mayor oversees the activities of the city, and preside over meetings of the council.

 Wards

-Chairmen
+Mayor

-To date, only 7 individuals have served as chairman of Obio-Akpor local government council.
+To date, only 7 individuals have served as Mayors of Obio-Akpor city council.
 The list below does not include persons who have served as either a caretaker committee chairman or an administrator.
 For that information, see list of chairmen and caretaker committee chairmen of Obio-Akpor.